Brazilian activists beg for oxygen tanks via social media as Covid-19 rages through Manaus

-Category: World Hits: 4A brutal second wave of Covid-19 has been sweeping through the city of Manaus, northwestern Brazil, since early January.
+Category: World Hits: 6A brutal second wave of Covid-19 has been sweeping through the city of Manaus, northwestern Brazil, since early January.
 The city’s overwhelmed hospitals are facing acute oxygen shortages.
 By mid-January, social media was ringing out with cries of distress from medical workers and family members.
 In response to this health crisis, local volunteers have launched a campaign called "SOS Amazonas" to support the region’s hospitals.

 Read more https://observers.france24.com/en/tv-shows/the-observers/20210208-brazil-manaus-oxygen-shortage-activists-volunteers-covid19-hospitals